metrorailings/OwlBlog/content/posts/week-7-insights.md

 Carr losing composure when pressure gets to him.

 Kudos to the Raiders offensive line for doing a serviceable job so far in pass protection.
 Tampa Bay hasn't harassed him as consistently as one would expect.
+Though let's see how well they perform now that their starting right tackle has been sidelined.

+I'm starting to realize Brady and Bruce Arians like their players older.

+Brady is so comfortable playing in this offense, it's almost beautiful.
+Gronkowski is starting to look more like the Gronk of old.
+Deep passes are being aired out with the proper amount of touch.
+Even aging halfbacks like Leonard Fournette are showing some spunk.

 ***

 ## 49ers @ Patriots

+49ers still relying on a whole bunch of misdirection to matriculate the ball downfield.

+So many people were saying the Patriots were awful last week due to Newton not having practiced at all for a few weeks.
+Clearly, that's not the case.
+In fact, the Patriots soiling themselves today, the Raiders offensive line playing decent enough despite not practicing for two weeks, Tennessee embarrassing Buffalo after their facilities were shut down for two weeks, Buffalo upsetting the Lions years ago even though the Bills spent more time that week shoveling snow then practicing...all this tells me practice IS overrated.